maxxam1221/youtube-video-transcriber/README.md

 # YouTube Video Transcriber

-This Python script downloads a YouTube video's audio and generates subtitles in SRT format using OpenAI's Whisper speech recognition model.
+This Python script downloads a YouTube video's audio and generates a transcript.
+All processing is done locally on your machine - no API keys required!

 ## Prerequisites